psychopy/psychopy/docs/source/index.rst

 News
 ====================

-**Latest version**: 1.77.02 was released July 2013, with various performance improvements.
+**Latest stable version**: 1.77.02 was released July 2013, with several performance improvements.
 See complete :doc:`changelog`

+**Cutting edge version**: 1.78.00 was released Aug 2013.
+Adds 'Static Component' to allow pre-loading of images, and Shape Component for standard geometric shapes

 **Upcoming Workshops**: